 Around the same time the Japanese navy were surviving off a diet of white rice, miso soup, and pickles which were thought to be the reason Japanese sailors came down with beriberi, the diet having a lack of vitamin B1.
 Thus when the English turned up with their awesome curry-stew, with plenty of vitamin B1, they decided to eat it too.
 Because we English like our bread, this is how the English sailors and Japanese sailors too originally ate the curry, with bread.
 However the Japanese ended up thickenings it up a bit and serving it with rice to cater to the Japanese palate a bit more, and thus the Curry Rice was born!

-On land the first mention of curry in Japan was in a book called seiyouryourishinan (A Guide Book to Western Cuisine) which introduced how to make an interesting variation of the curry that was introduced by the English sailors, containing frog and spring onion (yummy).
+On land the first mention of curry in Japan was in a book called seiyō ryōri shinan / 西洋料理指南 (Proposed western-style menus) by Keigakudo shujin, and seiyō ryōri-tsu / 西洋料理通 (an authority on western cuisine) by Robun KANAGAKI which were published in 1872 and introduced how to make an interesting variation of the curry that was introduced by the English sailors, containing frog and spring onion.
 At the time the English used curry powder such as the one made by Crosse & Blackwell, but being an imported product for those in Japan it was often too expensive for the average person to buy during the Meji period.

 “A guide book to western food” Cause nothing symbolizes western food more than a knife, fork and spoon!

-It wasn’t until the Taisho period （1912–1926）and beginning of the Showa period （1926–1989）when good, cheap domestic curry powder started being produced in Japan.
-Bringing good, cheap, Japanese curry to the masses!
+It wasn’t until the Taisho period （1912–1926）that Japan produced its own domestic curry powder.
+The first was created in 1923 by Minejiro Yamazaki, who would later found S&B Foods.
+During the Showa period （1926–1989） good, cheap domestic curry powder started being produced in Japan.
 It was especially popular in schools and military groups as it was easy to make one big batch and dish it out among hundreds of people.

-It was especially after the war however, around 1950, when there was the biggest development for Japanese curry.
-The curry roux was invented.
+One of the key developments in Japanese curry was after the war however, around 1950, when the curry roux was invented.
 Apparently inspired by chocolate bars, the curry roux is like a ‘mini block’ of curry containing all the necessary spices to make a mighty fine curry.
 All that is needed is water and the gu (ingredients).
 Speaking of which, as mentioned before the Japanese curry was originally based on the stew like curry that the Brits brought over, and so the Japanese curry had a lot of vegetables.
 Key vegetables being, onion, carrots and potatoes, which were all produced in Hokkaidao (Japan’s most north island), the government actively supporting the use of the domestic vegetable in the curry.